Practice Manager Lead – Lindsey Sandhu

 The Rhondda Primary Care Cluster serves approximately 89,000 patients.

-Public Health Wales, Dental, Pharmacist and Optometrist representation along with Third Sector and Local Authority members attend meetings to ensure multi-disciplinary working across Primary, Community and Social Care.
+Public Health Wales, Pharmacist and Optometrist representation along with Third Sector and Local Authority members attend meetings to ensure multi-disciplinary working across Primary, Community and Social Care.

 Forest View Medical Centre

 Park Lane Surgery

 The whole of the cluster is involved in developing the Cluster Plans through making suggestions, discussing and planning new development, which is generally done in the cluster meetings.
 The Cluster Leads write up the Cluster Plan on behalf of the Cluster.

 MIND Blended Active Monitoring and Counselling service